kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 jupyter notebook
 ```

 This command will provide you with a localhost address, which you can then open in your web browser to access the Jupyter Notebook.
-Then you can try out the Jupyter notebooks for prediction (`Prediction.ipynb`) and training (`Training.ipynb`) in the main folder of the repository, and also create your own notebooks with own code for the Skyrmion U-Net.
+Then you can try out the Jupyter notebooks for prediction (`Prediction_tutorial.ipynb`) and training (`Training_tutorial.ipynb`) in the main folder of the repository, and also create your own notebooks with own code for the Skyrmion U-Net.

 In these notebooks, please execute the cells sequentially from top to bottom (execution of a cell: when a cell is selected, press shift+enter or click the run button (play button symbol)).
 In the prediction notebook, you can interactively modify the outputs using the displayed GUI.
 If you want to change these cells with a GUI again after executing other cells, please execute these cells again.

-The prediction notebook (`Prediction.ipynb`) is designed to work completely with execution on a regular CPU.
-In the training notebook (`Training.ipynb`), you can also execute on the CPU in the first part; it is designed to train a small U-Net, which can also be trained on the CPU.
+The prediction notebook (`Prediction_tutorial.ipynb`) is designed to work completely with execution on a regular CPU.
+In the training notebook (`Training_tutorial.ipynb`), you can also execute on the CPU in the first part; it is designed to train a small U-Net, which can also be trained on the CPU.
 For the second part, a large U-Net is trained on a large dataset.
 A GPU is recommended for this, but the focus of the hands-on session does absolutely not lie on this second part of the training notebook.

 ### 5 Deleting installed environments